MarkvanMents/docs/content/developerportal/deploy/restoring-a-sql-server-database.md

----
-title: "Restore Database on SQL Server"
+# Restore Database on SQL Server
-parent: "mendix-on-windows-microsoft-sql-server"
-menu_order: 70
----
 ## 1 Introduction

 In certain situations (for example, unwanted database updates or data corruption), it might be necessary to restore the Mendix database from a backup.
 This document describes the actions needed to perform a complete database restore and defines the prerequisites for restoring backups.